What you need to know about heart attacks

 man holding his chest

 Heart attacks can come on suddenly, but the disease that causes heart attacks is often years in the making.
-A heart attack, also known as a myocardial infarction, occurs when blockage in one or more coronary arteries surrounding the heart stops the flow of oxygen-rich blood to the heart.
+A heart attack, also known as a myocardial infarction, occurs when a blockage in one or more of the arteries surrounding the heart (known as the coronary arteries) stops the flow of oxygen-rich blood to the heart.
 If the blockage isn’t quickly removed, the heart muscle begins to die.
-Every year approximately 735,000 Americans experience a heart attack.
+Every year approximately 805,000 people in the United States experience a heart attack, according to the Centers for Disease Control and Prevention (CDC).

 Here’s what you need to know.